MinnPost/object-sync-for-salesforce/README.md

 ### Schedule (schedule)

-This class extends the [WP Background Processing](https://github.com/A5hleyRich/wp-background-processing) to schedule recurring tasks with more options than the `wp_cron` provided by WordPress Core.
+This class extends the [WP Background Processing](https://github.com/A5hleyRich/wp-background-processing) class to schedule recurring tasks with more options than the `wp_cron` provided by WordPress Core.
 The main class is stored in the /vendor/wp-background-processing folder, which we need to somehow tie into this plugin.
 Our extension does a few things:

 1. Add a series of intervals at which tasks can run (5 minutes, 10 minutes, 15 minutes, 30 minutes, 45 minutes, 3 hours).
 2. Get a scheduled task and its contents.